 Welcome to the Recreation Programs and Activities page.
-The City of Helena is excited to offer families and individuals a wide variety of choices for outdoor fun!
-Helena’s cold winters allow us to ice skate, cross country and downhill ski.
+The City of Helena offers families and individuals a wide variety of choices for fun!
 In the summer we play in the parks, swim under the sun, put golf balls down greens and volley on the tennis courts.
 In the winter we go ice skating, catch a show at the Civic Center, and cross-country ski at the golf course.
-Please take some time to explore the links below for more details; you’re bound to find something interesting to do.
+Please take some time to read the links below for more details; you’re bound to find something interesting to do.
 Explore our guide for even more seasonal fun!

 Join the local bicycle club or ride alone with family and friends on one of the many trails in Helena.
 Helena is a Silver Level Ride Center as recognized by the International Mountain Biking Association.